explosion-mental/sxiv/README.md

 - Is there a way to not navigate (to scroll) on WIDTH mode? (usefull on some memes, an comics)
 - How to loop on the command 'cg_navigate_marked' ? (on marked images)
 - <s>Actual support for clipboard, I use xsel just because clipmenu use it (I don't want to fork it now but some time I will in order to work with xclip)</s> I use xclip now 😁✅

+### Mayor improvements:
+- It feels more responsive after WM_HINTS patch